-Attached are the following items that were utilized in the analysis and evaluation of the subsurface conditions at this site: a sketch giving the approximate location of a total of eight (8) auger borings completed during this investigation with reference to the existing site features; detailed laboratory results of four (4) moisture contents (ASTM D2216), six (6) sets of Atterberg limits (ASTM D4318), and six (6) auger boring (ASTM D1452) logs that describe the materials encountered, their approximate thicknesses, and the sampling depths where Standard Penetration (ASTM D1586) tests were performed.
+Attached are the following items that were utilized in the analysis and evaluation of the subsurface conditions at this site: a sketch giving the approximate location of the four (4) auger borings completed during this investigation with reference to the existing site; and four (4) auger boring (ASTM D1452) logs that describe the materials encountered, their approximate thicknesses, and the sampling depths where Standard Penetration (ASTM D1586) tests were performed.

-Representatives of AOG located the borings borings by measuring from the existing site features, and these measurements should be considered accurate only to the extent implied by the method of measurement Each of the borings was completed by AOG using a track-mounted CME 55 high-torque drill rig.
+Representatives of AOG located each of the selected borings by measuring from the existing site features, and these measurements should be considered accurate only to the extent implied by the method of measurement.
+Elevations were not determined in the field at the time of drilling.
+Each of the borings was completed by AOG using a CME 55 high-torque drill rig.